xingshulicc/Vision-In-Transformer-Model/README.md

 CoAtNet: Marrying Convolution and Attention for All Data Sizes (The idea of parameter reconstruction in ViT model)

-ConViT: Improving Vision Transformers with Soft Convolutional Inductive Biases (Discussion about how to combine Transformer block into CNN)
+Focal Self-attention for Local-Global Interactions in Vision Transformers

 Twins: Revisiting the Design of Spatial Attention in Vision Transformers (Discussion about local and global effect on model accuracy)